our board

 BOARD TREASURER

-Margot is the Legal Director of the Prison Law Office.
+Margot is the Executive Director of the Prison Law Office.
 She works on a wide range of issues related to conditions of confinement, access to health care, disability rights, use of force, and staff misconduct in California prisons, jails, and immigration detention centers.
 Margot’s work involves trial, appellate, and post-judgment enforcement work, as well as policy advocacy.
 Before joining the PLO, Margot worked at Rosen Bien Galvan & Grunfeld, where she practiced complex civil litigation in state and federal courts at the trial and appellate level, focusing on civil rights matters.
 Margot was an Arthur Liman Public Interest Fellow, where she represented immigrants detained in Southern Arizona.
 She clerked for Judge Diana G. Motz of the US Court of Appeals for the Fourth Circuit and Judge Catherine Blake of the US District Court for the District of Maryland.
 Margot received her JD from Yale Law School in 2009 and her BA from Harvard College.

 BOARD SECRETARY